peuserrano/peuserrano/README.md

 ## About

-Economist and Data Scientist with a strong foundation in statistics and econometrics, specializing in **causal inference** and **quantitative modeling**.
-I focus on building rigorous analytical frameworks that distinguish noise from effects — from experimental design to quasi-experimental methods.
+My work sits at the intersection of economics and data science, focused on **causal inference** and **quantitative modeling** — building frameworks that distinguish noise from effects, from experimental design to quasi-experimental methods.

 ---